The Chart for GDS Holdings Limited (GDS) Is Flashing Mixed Signals

-GDS Holdings Limited (NASDAQ:GDS) went up by 5.85% from its latest closing price compared to the recent 1-year high of $116.76.
-The company’s stock price has collected 5.81% of gains in the last five trading sessions.
+GDS Holdings Limited (NASDAQ:GDS) went down by -9.84% from its latest closing price compared to the recent 1-year high of $116.76.
+The company’s stock price has collected 2.36% of gains in the last five trading sessions.
 Press Release reported on 08/17/21 that GDS Holdings Limited Reports Second Quarter 2021 Results

 Is It Worth Investing in GDS Holdings Limited (NASDAQ :GDS) Right Now?